 Sensitive data such as your exact date of birth or email address is generally not publicly visible and is collected and stored for internal use only.
 We can forward the data to one or more contracted external processors, which also use it exclusively for internal purposes on our behalf.
 You can deactivate the annual display of your birthday on your date of birth yourself at any time using the privacy settings.
 Registered users have the option at any time to correct the data entered during registration.

 Data that is accessible only to you is stored to ensure various functions.
-These include the internal email communication system, the visitors to your profile and other data which as a rule does not appear in your public profile or which can be excluded from being displayed using the privacy settings.
+This includes the internal email communication system, the visitors to your profile and other data that does not generally appear in your public profile or that can be excluded from being displayed using the privacy settings.

 For statistical purposes and to optimise our offering, we collect key data on the use of the online offering by individual registered users at regular intervals and in the event of relevant incidents.

 We will provide information on request at any time on which personal data is stored.
 We will also correct or delete personal data on request or on receipt of instructions provided that this does not conflict with any statutory retention periods or breach the purpose limitation.
-Data not subject to retention periods is deleted as soon as it is no longer required in order to fulfil the purpose for which it was collected, at the latest however when your user account is deleted.
+Data not subject to retention periods will be deleted as soon as no longer required to fulfil the purpose for which it was collected, and at the latest on deletion of the user account.
 Our Data Protection Officer is your contact person for questions relating to this.